 and Bull Fork Formation (Ob)

-These rock bodies form moderately dissected upland areas, with moderately
+These formations lie in moderately dissected upland areas, with moderately

 steep slopes where shale predominates and less steep slopes where limestone

-large stream valleys, and more where thick limestone is present.
-They
+stream valleys, and more where thick limestone is present.
+They yield

-yield almost no water to wells on hillsides and ridges, except in broad
+almost no water to wells on hillsides and ridges, except in broad ridges

-ridges in the upper part of the formation, but do yield water to small
+in the upper part of the formation.
+They do yield water to small springs.

-springs.
-Water is hard and may contain salt in valley bottoms, but generally
+Water is hard, and may contain salt in valley bottoms, but generally

 is of good quality.